ibm-cloud-docs/account/catalog-vsi-tutorial.md

 | `vsi_security_group` | The name of the security group that is created. | True | False |
 {: caption="Table 1.
 Parameters that you need to configure" caption-side="bottom"}

-## Add security and compliance controls
-{: #catalog-vsi-controls}
-{: step}

-Controls are safeguards that are used to meet security and compliance requirements.
-Any applicable controls that are included in your readme file are listed in the Security and compliance controls table.
-You can add controls that are not included in your readme file.

-1. Click **Add controls**.
-1. Choose a profile.
-1. Select the controls that you want to add to your version.
-1. Click **Add**
-1. Click **Next**.

 ## Set the license requirements
 {: #catalog-vsi-cfg-license}
 {: step}